-8.1 In the event that the student feels unable to attend the case conference as arranged, the University will make every reasonable effort to enable them to do so, for example by moving the meeting to a time or location with which the student feels comfortable.

-8.2 Alternatively, the student may ask the case conference panel to consider the case in their absence on the basis of written reports which may include a written statement from the student or his/her representative.

-8.3 If, despite the University's best endeavours, the student feels unable/unwilling to attend a case conference, the meeting may take place in their absence with the outcome communicated to the student or the case may be referred to the next level of the procedures.
+- 8.1 In the event that the student feels unable to attend the case conference as arranged, the University will make every reasonable effort to enable them to do so, for example by moving the meeting to a time or location with which the student feels comfortable. - 8.2 Alternatively, the student may ask the case conference panel to consider the case in their absence on the basis of written reports which may include a written statement from the student or his/her representative. - 8.3 If, despite the University's best endeavours, the student feels unable/unwilling to attend a case conference, the meeting may take place in their absence with the outcome communicated to the student or the case may be referred to the next level of the procedures.

-9. International Students
+International Students 9.

-9.1 Whilst the Fitness to Study Regulations apply to all students, there will need to be special consideration when concern is raised regarding an international student who is sponsored by the University on a Tier 4 visa.
+Whilst the Fitness to Study Regulations apply to all students, there will need to be special consideration when concern is raised regarding international students who are studying under a student visa.